-The writer Athenaeus is credited for writing the first Greek cheesecake recipe in 230 A.D.
+The Greek writer Athenaeus is credited for writing the first Greek cheesecake recipe in 230 A.D.
 (By this time, the Greeks had been serving cheesecake for over 2,000 years but this is the oldest known surviving Greek recipe!)
-It was also pretty basic – pound the cheese until it is smooth and pasty – mix the pounded cheese in a brass pan with honey and spring wheat flour – heat the cheese cake “in one mass” – allow to cool then serve.
+The cheese cake was very basic – pound the cheese until it is smooth and pasty – mix the pounded cheese in a brass pan with honey and spring wheat flour – heat the cheese cake “in one mass” – allow to cool then serve.

-When the Romans conquered Greece, the cheesecake recipe was just one spoil of war.
-They modified it including crushed cheese and eggs.
-These ingredients were baked under a hot brick and it was served warm.
+When the Romans modified it including crushed cheese and eggs.
+The ingredients were baked under a hot brick and the delicious cake was served warm.
 Occasionally, the Romans would put the cheese filling in a pastry.
 The Romans called their cheese cake “libuma” and they served it.
 In the first century B.C., Marcus Cato, a Roman politician, is credited as recording the oldest known Roman cheesecake recipe.

 BAKLAVA CHEESECAKE RECIPE

 - 1 12-ounce package sugar cookies, finely crumbled

 - 1/2 cup butter, softened

 - 1/2 teaspoon cinnamon

 - 15 sheets Krinos 9″ x 14″ Fillo Dough, thawed

 - 1/2 cup butter, melted